 How does this work?
 Typically the USB cords that charge your phone (and increasingly, laptops powered with USB Type-C) have multiple hardwired connectors, or “ports,” which transfer data or power.
 Modern smartphones tend to have onboard software that help prevent unnecessary data connections, but because they're easy to click through, you may sometimes introduce unwanted data connections when charging.
 The good news is that it’s easy to physically ensure the data connection is disabled.

 A data port blocker (often called a USB condom) is a device that disables data ports in USB cables, typically by covering them up to prevent a connection.
 Some data blockers (e.g., PortaPow) also include a chip that regulates the flow of power to a device, allowing the device to charge faster.

 When you log into a website, typically access to your account only requires a password.
 However, a growing number of websites allow you to better secure your account with a second piece of information — a second “factor” — beyond your password.
 We sometimes call this two-factor authentication.

 A security key, such as a YubiKey, is a small device that you can use as a second factor.
 Many popular services (e.g., Twitter, Google) support security keys.
 First, check to ensure your favorite website supports them, and follow that website’s installation flow.
 They’re typically easy to set up and use.
 When prompted during login, just tap the button on the security key.
 That’s it.

 There are many kinds of security keys, with many form factors.
-The cheapest and simplest one we recommend is the $20 Yubico Security Key, which supports the USB connection you’d find in any old-fashioned USB port.
+The cheapest and simplest one we recommend is the $25 Yubico Security Key, which supports the USB connection you’d find in any old-fashioned USB port, as well as a wireless NFC connection on mobile devices.
 Yubico also supports other connection types (e.g., the standard iPhone connector), but they’ll cost you extra.

 Note: Many new devices (e.g., Macbooks from 2016 and beyond) may need a USB Type-C YubiKey, or a Type-C adapter.
 Here’s a list of Type-C adapters confirmed to work with YubiKeys.

 Get that journalist a webcam sticker.
 Journalists love webcam stickers.